 Film documentary: For a smile

-A film about four clown-doctors and their work with dissplaced children traumatized by war in Eastern Ukraine, who have been traumatized by war.
+Four clown-doctors and their work with displaced children from Eastern Ukraine, who have been traumatized by war.

 New Publication: Dark Journeys